PhluantMobile/dojo_js/README.md

 # Dojo Framework Library

 The Dojo Framework (dojo) Libaray is a framework for use by Phluant Mobile's clients in developing their rich media campaign assets.
-The concept of the framework is to provide our clients with a code base thiat works both inside and outside of our ad serving network, which will substantially reduce the amount of time needed to launch a rich media campaign.
+The concept of the framework is to provide our clients with a code base that works both inside and outside of our Dojo ad serving network, which will substantially reduce the amount of time needed to launch a rich media campaign.
 It also provides a number of core features that are very common in the rich media campaigns we run.
 It is written in pure JavaScript, so all core features will work independently of jQuery or any other JavaScript framework library.
 Some features may require supporting libraries (i.e. Google Maps) and will be indicated as such in the documentation.
 The feature list is below.

 * [Element ID referencing](#element-id-referencing)
 * [Initialization](#initialization)